ddmitov/perl-executing-browser/README.md

 * [Thanks and Credits](./doc/CREDITS.md)
 * [Authors](#authors)

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in the documentation of this project are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT",
+"RECOMMENDED", "MAY" and "OPTIONAL" in the documentation of this project
+are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Quick Start
 These are the basic steps for building your first PEB-based serverless application: